Advik007/IDE-/README.md

 ## Objectives/Aim of this Project
 The main aim of our program is to convert written code from one language to another language.
 This converted code - even though not making sense to the visual eye -  have the exact same outputs!
 This leads to the conclusion that can converted code and implement own code to make the required program.

+## KEYWORD TO KNOW TO UNDERSTAND THE MAKING OF THE PROGRAM
+- SOURCE CODE: (High-level programming language) This is specifically designed by computer programmers, specify the actions to be performed to a computer.
+- ASSEMBLY CODE: An assembly language implements a symbolic representation of the machine code needed to program a given CPU architecture.
+These files are saved with the file extension,”.asm”.
+- COMPILER:  This is primarily used for programs that translates source code from a high-level programming language to a lower-level language.
+- DATABASE:  Database is a systematic collection of data which supports storage and manipulation of data and  makes data management easy.
+- INLINE ASSEMBLY CODE: A external to-be-added library, which can be used as a function, in C and C++ which allows assembly code to be placed appropriately in code and function as lines of code of C/C++.
+- GNU: The GNU Compiler Collection is a compiler system produced by the GNU Project supporting various programming languages.
+In this project, we use GNU for compilers of C, C++ and Java.
+  - GCC: C Code Compiler